-Term Meaning Core Capability That part of this Specification that is applicable to the Telematics In- Vehicle Unit and all systems and devices.
-Data Record A discrete and defined set of data elements, including a (unique) Record Number, and Record Date Time (of Data Record Generation).
-Data Record Generation The process of creating a Data Record, including assignment of a Record Number and Record Date Time, but excluding collection of any constituent data.
-Extension Profile That part of this Specification that is applicable to only those systems or devices associated with a specific application or capability.
-Integrity Code A value derived from the data within a message, and used for the purposes of detecting errors that may be introduced during the transmission of that message.
+Term Definition core capability That part of this specification that is applicable to the telematics device and all systems and devices. data record A discrete and defined set of data elements, including a (unique) record number, and record date time (of data record generation). data record generation The process of creating a data record, including assignment of a record number and record date time, but excluding collection of any constituent data. extension profile That part of this specification that is applicable to only those systems or devices associated with a specific application or capability. integrity code A value derived from the data within a message, and used for the purposes of detecting errors that may be introduced during the transmission of that message. telematics device The primary telematics unit which monitors parameters.